hald/rss-terminal/readme.md

 - ⌘+↑/↓ : Page up/down in article list
 - ⌘+Shift+↑/↓ : Jump to first/last article

+## Warnings
+This project was an experiment in vibecoding, it may not be supported or further developed.

+Overindulging in the news is probably not good for you.

 ## About

-This application is inspired by the Bloomberg Terminal, Prodigy, and the old Associated Press printer in many newsrooms.
+This application was inspired by the Bloomberg Terminal, 1990s bulletin board systems, and the Associated Press teletype my college radio station retired shortly after I arrived.